Skip to Content

 Unsecured Claims

-The plan need not pay unsecured claims in full as long it provides the debtor will pay all projected "disposable income" over an "applicable commitment period."
+The plan need not pay unsecured claims in full as long as it provides that the debtor will pay all projected "disposable income" over an "applicable commitment period."
 Unsecured creditors should receive at least as much under the plan as they would receive if the debtor's assets were liquidated under Chapter 7.
 (11 U.S. Code § 1325)

 In Chapter 13, "disposable income" is income (other than child support payments received by the debtor) minus the reasonably necessary amounts for the maintenance or support of the debtor or dependents and charitable contributions up to 15% of the debtor's gross income.
 If the debtor operates a business, the definition of disposable income excludes those amounts that are necessary for ordinary operating expenses.
 (11 U.S. Code § 1325(b)(2)(A) and (B))